MFoArts/scripts/README.md

 >create_db_users_from_wix.pl -dbase \<CSV file export of the current MFoA users\> -wixfiles \<list of CSV or text files exported from all Wix events in the festival year\> -o \<Output CSV file containing potential new accounts to add\>

+## Notes

+This script uses the following Perl packages which may need to be installed using CPAN or equivalent Perl package management.

+> Text::CSV;
+> Getopt::Long;
+> Set::Scalar;